SpeRRy31/LookerStudio-Jira-connector/README.md

 - Only data from Jira Cloud (not Server/DC).

 ## Support
-If you have any issues, please contact:
+If you have any issues, please contact: mikkitrtlnng@gmail.com
-- telegram @sperryHere